 The Greenfield Banking Company Entertainment Tent, is a showcase for a wide variety of talent that runs Thursday, Friday, Saturday and Sunday.
 The Parade of Flowers features Greenfield-Central Community School Corporation’s elementary students marching downtown to place bouquets of flowers around Mr. Riley’s statue.
 The Parade of Flowers is well over sixty-five years old.

 Each year one of Mr. Riley’s poems is selected as the theme for the Festival.
-Themes for the next two years are: 2016 “Indiana” 2017 “After the Frost”.
+Themes for the this year is: 2017 “After the Frost”.
 The Ameriana Bank Parade will be on Saturday, with over 75 units marching from the high school through downtown to Riley Park.

 Over 460 exhibitors will be set up on the streets around the 100 year old courthouse.
 Mr. Riley’s statue was placed in front of the courthouse in 1918 and is the focal point of the Riley Festival.